chuzhumin98/2048Game-WeChatApp/README.md

-# WebProject5
+# 2048-WeChat tiny app
-a repository for front course by 储著敏(student id: 2015012177)
+a repository for front course by Zhumin Chu, a wechat tiny app of 2048 game, implement by nodejs as backend.